studiokeywi/chic/chic/README.md

 # chic

-`Chic` is a tiny assistant for helping make browser `console.log()` output prettier
+`Chic` is a tiny assistant for helping make browser `console.log()` output prettier.

 ## Getting Started

-`Chic` is meant to be used and viewed in the browser, and so it is assumed that you will either be importing directly from a CDN or using a bundler (such as [webpack]/[rollup]/[snowpack]/[vite]/[esbuild]/...).
+`Chic` is meant to be used and viewed [in the browser], and so it is assumed that you will either be importing directly from a CDN or using a bundler (such as [webpack]/[rollup]/[snowpack]/[vite]/[esbuild]/...).
 The easiest way to get started is via CDN.
 Since `Chic` is publically available through GitHub and NPM, you can use one of the CDN URLs provided by [jsdelivr]:

 `https://cdn.jsdelivr.net/npm/@studiokeywi/chic/dist/index.js` (NPM mirror)
 `https://cdn.jsdelivr.net/gh/studiokeywi/chic/chic/dist/index.js` (GitHub mirror)